 - Hatchet or Axe – This durable and portable tool is excellent for chopping down trees that are no larger than 2 inches in diameter.
 Sure, a chainsaw would get the job done quickly, but it is a lot heavier to pack.
 Maneuvering a tractor pulling a brush hog around little trees is difficult, and trying to mow over them can cause significant damage to the mowing deck.

 - Machete – A sharp machete is capable of cutting down small tree saplings and thick brambles.
-Toting a lightweight machete with you during an on foot review before bush hogging or attaching it to your belt while on the tractor, will keep this useful tool always at the ready.
-When clearing a forest area of overgrown field, expect a snake or two to jump out when their domain is disturbed.
+Toting a lightweight machete with you during an on-foot review before bush hogging or attaching it to your belt while on the tractor, will keep this useful tool always at the ready.
+When clearing a forest area or overgrown field, expect a snake or two to jump out when their domain is disturbed.
 A machete will take care of this problem, as well.

 - Weed Eater – Making a rough pathway to inspect the area to be bush hogged will help you unearth tree stumps, rocks, and debris that could harm the farm implement or overturn the tractor Blazing a trail clear enough to conduct an inspection of the space can be fairly easily accomplished with a weed eater.